NexiNeno/solana-change-account-owner/README.md

 # solana-change-account-owner
-It is a common misconception that once created and assigned ownership to a program, a Solana account owner cannot be changed again.
+It is a common misconception that once a Solana account is created and its ownership assigned to a program, the owner cannot be changed again.

 This repo was created to prove that ownership can be assigned indefinitely.